 Owens had four children — Terique Owens, Atlin Owens, Dasha Owens and Kylee Owens — with four different women.
 Owens faced money issues later in life partially due to the fact he is paying so much money in child support.
 In an appearance on "Dr. Phil" back in 2012, Owens said that he paid about $45,000 per month in child support.

-Owens worked as a model, appeared on reality television shows like “Dancing with the Stars” and MTV’s “The Challenge,” and was featured on the cover of Madden NFL 19 as part of his many endeavors after football.
+Owens worked as a model, and he appeared on reality television shows like "Dancing with the Stars" and MTV's "The Challenge."
+He was also featured on the cover of Madden NFL 19 as part of his many endeavors after football.

 Throughout his career, Owens made a ton of money.
 He signed contracts worth $30 million in salary and also added more in various bonuses.
 In total, he made around $80 million through the NFL.

 Surprisingly, it's reported that Owens never signed an endorsement deal during his career, but later worked with fast food chains and a fantasy sports platform in retirement.

 Still, the former football star's salary didn't mean much with how he lived his life and the money owed to his children and their mothers.
 According to Celebrity Net Worth, Terrell Owens' net worth is estimated around $500,000 in 2022.